 - Cash Acceptable but not recommended.
 Cash is deposited in a clearing account and is returned to bidders by County warrant.
 This process may take several weeks. - Cashier's or Certified Checks.
 This type of security is held until the bid is no longer under consideration.
-If submitted by a potential awardee, they will be returned when the contract is fully executed by the bidder and bonds and insurance have been approved. - Bid Bonds Must be signed by the bidder and by the attorney-in-fact for the bonding company.
+If submitted by a potential awardee, they will be returned when the contract is fully executed by the bidder and bonds and insurance have been approved. - Bid Bonds Attach electronic bid bond to your Bid Express bid.
+If submitting a hard copy, please attach scanned copy to your Bid Express bid and submit hard copy to Design Services prior to the bid opening.
+Bid Bonds must be signed by the bidder and by the attorney-in-fact for the bonding company.
 Provide notarized signature of attorney-in-fact accompanied by bonding company's affidavit authorizing attorney-in-fact to execute bonds.
 An unsigned bid bond will be cause for rejection.